tjdelgado/whats-in-my-fridge/README.md

 ## Project Management Notes

 ### General Sprint Evidence Document (screenshots etc)
 This doc has relevant evidence, screenshots, etc required for each sprint as part of the course assessments.
-This includes evidence of e.g., mob programming exercises, daily scrums, evidence of stakeholder presence and sprint reviews,
+This includes evidence of e.g., mob programming exercises, daily scrums, evidence of stakeholder presence and sprint reviews, and so on.

 <https://docs.google.com/document/d/1r9uT7BAWoyhSSmk__qAykeqaUfGpW-KqFXG_Foq_eLE/edit?usp=sharing>